Cosmetology and Barber Examiners

 Domestic Violence Training

 Attention all licensees: the 2021 legislative session added a requirement for everyone in the industry to complete the approved training on domestic violence.
-This goes into effect January 1, 2022.
-New applicants will be completing the training at their schools.
-Everyone renewing their license will need to take the link provided below, register with Barbicide, and take the free 20 minute training.
+This went into effect January 1, 2022.
+New applicants should be completing the training at their schools or online prior to applying for their first license.
+Everyone renewing their license will need to take the link provided below, complete the pre-training, and take the free, under 30-minute training.
 You will then receive a certificate to keep for your records.
 That certificate may be included with your next renewal.
 Please save it for at least two years because the board has the authority to audit and ask for it.
-You will not need it after the two year period.
+You will not need it after the two-year period.
+This training is a onetime requirement only.

 Cosmetology and Barber Examiners regulates the practice of cosmetology and barbering, including the licensure and registration of cosmetologists, instructors, aestheticians, manicurists, natural hair stylists, cosmetology shops, master barbers, barber instructors, barber shops, and barber and cosmetology schools.